itskarudo/igtrack/README.md

 # ✨ IGTrack

-Track instagram new follows and unfollowes on your acconut.
+Track instagram new follows and unfollowers on your account.

 Why you wouldn't wanna use this:

-- it stores your credentials as plaintext
+- it stores your credentials in plaintext
 - it doesn't handle errors correctly
 - the code is a mess
 - you hate me